msymeonides/Migrate3D/README.md

 ## Tunable Parameters

-Note that you can change the default values of these variables at the top of the main.py script, or you can change them in the GUI before running the analysis.
+Note that you can change the default values of these variables at the top of the main.py script, or you can set the values for the current run in the GUI.

 ### Arrest Limit:

 A floating point variable that is used to determine whether an object has "really" moved between two timepoints.
 This parameter is compared to each object’s instantaneous displacement between each pair of consecutive timepoints, and if that value is at least equal to the user’s Arrest Limit input, it will consider the object as moving within that timeframe.
-It is important to note that even if the instantaneous displacement is below the user’s Arrest Limit input, calculations will still be performed, however if they pass this threshold, they will survive the filter and be reported again in their own column (in verbose mode).
+It is important to note that even if the instantaneous displacement is below the user’s Arrest Limit input, calculations will still be performed on that timepoint, however if they pass this threshold, they will survive the filter and be reported again in their own column (in the Calculations sheet in verbose mode).

 Set this value by examining tracks of control objects which should not be moving and finding the maximum instantaneous displacement that they exhibit.
 It is not recommended to set this value to 0 as it is exceedingly unlikely that your imaging system is perfectly stable and all non-zero values of instantaneous displacement represent "biologically true" movements.
 However, setting this value to 0 will disable this feature, and all Velocity/Acceleration metrics will be reported unfiltered (also, the Arrest Coefficient metric will be omitted entirely).

 ### Minimum Timepoints:

-When a non-zero Arrest Limit has been set, this filter is an integer parameter that denotes the amount of moving timepoints an object must exceed to be considered for certain summary statistics, namely those relating to Velocity and Acceleration.
+When a non-zero Arrest Limit has been set, this additional filter is an integer parameter that denotes the total number of 'moving' timepoints an object must exceed to be considered for certain summary statistics, namely those relating to Velocity and Acceleration.
 Tracks which fail to meet this threshold (i.e. number of timepoints for which displacement is above the Arrest Limit) will show no value for those summary statistics, but will still have their own row on the Summary Sheet with values everywhere but those Velocity/Acceleration columns.

-To turn this filter off, set this value to 0.
+This filter is most useful when the dataset contains objects which are not really moving and are outliers in that sense that could still be useful to have in order to provide context for the rest of the dataset.
+That said, your dataset may already have been filtered down to only objects you are interested in and they are by definition all moving, in which case you can turn this filter off by setting its value to 0.

 ### Contact Length:

-A floating-point variable that represents the largest distance between two objects at a given timepoint that would be considered a contact.
+This parameter only applies to the Contacts module (see 'Formatting Options' below).
+This is a floating-point variable that represents the largest distance between two objects at a given timepoint that will be considered a contact.
 The program assumes same units as that of the X/Y/Z coordinates given in the input dataset.

+To set this value, manually find "true" contacts in your dataset, i.e. pairs of objects that you would consider to be in contact with each other at a given timepoint, measure the magnitude of the vector (that would be a 3D vector for a 3D dataset) between those pairs of centroids, and set the parameter to slightly above the largest of these values.

 ### Maximum Arrest Coefficient:

-A floating point variable between 0 and 1 that uses each object's Arrest Coefficient to filter out "dead" objects during the contact detection process.
+This parameter only applies to the Contacts module (see 'Formatting Options' below).
+This is a floating point variable between 0 and 1 that uses each object's measured Arrest Coefficient to filter out "dead" objects during the contact detection process.
+This filter is useful if you are only interested in contacts between objects that are both actively moving at some point during the dataset (e.g. live, motile cells).

 To turn this filter off, set this value to 1.
+Note that if Arrest Limit has been set to 0, this parameter will have no effect as all objects will have an Arrest Coefficient of 0 and will survive the "minus dead" filter.

 ## Autodetected Parameters